SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 Author: James Wilson Nichols

-Information from the original Journal Pages are now in Public Domain - source: DRT Library
+Information from the original Journal Pages in Public Domain when purchased by the DRT Library - source: DRT Library

 NOW YOU HEAR MY HORN - Journal of James Wilson Nichols

 After the deaths of Jim and Mary Ann Nichols, his book was in the possession of their grandson, Hugh Allen Nichols and wife, Flora Chamberlain.
-Unfortunately it was loaned out to others resulting in portions of the book never being returned.
+Unfortunately it was loaned out to others who wrote books with some of the information included, resulting in portions of the book never being returned.
 In later years Flora Nichols allowed her grandchildren to read the remaining pages of the book.
 It was their curiosity and interest in the book that resulted in Sylvia Peters taking the journal pages to the Daughters of the Republic of Texas Library in the belief that James Wilson Nichols was a defender of the Alamo.
 His writings prove that he was not in Texas until December 16, 1836 ... after the fall of the Alamo.

 Sylvia Peters sold the handwritten manuscript of his book and the buyer donated it to the Daughters of the Republic of Texas Library.
-Ultimately the pages were edited by Catherine McDowell and published by the University of Texas Press as "Now You Hear My Horn - Journal of James Wilson Nichols".
+At the time the DRT Library obtained the manuscript it was so old it was already in the public domain.
+Ultimately the pages were edited by Catherine McDowell (Mrs. McDowell worked at the DRT Library at the time) and it was published by the University of Texas Press as "Now You Hear My Horn - Journal of James Wilson Nichols".
 I have reviewed the original pages and the editing of the McDowell work, finding some minor word phrasing not as written by James Nichols, but this is probably due to the difficulty in reading such an old manuscript in poor condition.

 Some of Jim Nichols's original book was not published due to Ms. McDowell's opinion the material would be controversial.
 Some of the chapters not published were short biographies of early Texas men of that era with whom Jim Nichols was personally acquainted.
 It is unfortunate that some of his accounts of some of these men were not included as it presents a first hand account of such historical events.

-Later I will include some of the stories he wrote concerning his life in Arkansas and his years involved in the making of Texas history from 1836 until his death in 1891.
+Later I will include some of the stories Jim Nichols wrote concerning his life in Arkansas and his years involved in the making of Texas history from 1836 until his death in 1891.

 TEXAS MONTHLY-1891 (cont. - TEXAS MONTHLY story)